 It is BAT Group policy that short-term sources of funds (including drawings under both the Group US\$4 billion US commercial paper (US CP) programme and the Group £3 billion euro commercial paper (ECP) programme are backed by undrawn committed lines of credit and cash.
 Commercial paper is issued by B.A.T.
-International Finance p.l.c., B.A.T and Netherlands Finance B.V. and guaranteed by British American Tobacco p.l.c..
-At 31 December 2020, commercial paper of £nil was outstanding (2019: £1,056 million).
+International Finance p.I.c., B.A.T Capital Corporation and B.A.T.
+Netherlands Finance B.V. and guaranteed by British American Tobacco p.I.c..
+At 31 December 2021, commercial paper of £269 million was outstanding (2020: £nil).
+Cashflows relating to commercial paper that have maturity periods of three months or less are presented on a net basis in Group's cash flow statement.

 As part of its short-term cash management, the Group invests in a range of cash and cash equivalents, including money market funds, which are regarded as highly liquid and are not exposed to significant changes in fair value.
 These are kept under continuous review as described in the credit risk section below.
-At 31 December 2020, cash and cash equivalents include £nil (2019: £nil) invested in money market funds.
+At 31 December 2021, cash and cash equivalents include £nil (2020: £nil) invested in money market funds.